rockybeachradio/x400_INDX/README.md

     - [ ] in backup included (backup script & klipper-backup)

 # How Tos
 ## Before installing
 - Install RaspberryPi (Connect all USB and HDMI cables to the RPI)
 - Install 2 additional Thermostate sensors (Second chamber temp sensor, Environment sensor)
-- Setup teh RapsberryPi with the RaspberryPi os (Trixy) inclunding X11 Desktop.
+- Setup the RapsberryPi with the RaspberryPi os (Trixy) inclunding X11 Desktop.

 #### optional:
 - Add RGB light and connect it to NeoPixel port.